 Overall Factors/Evaluation | Trane Gas Furnace Efficiency Factors

 It is also a good reason to do a complete evaluation of the entire HVAC system, including the ductwork.
-Leaking ductwork will cause you to lose the efficiency of the whole system because the conditioned or heated air from the high-efficiency furnace is not being delivered to the space where it is needed.
+Leaking ductwork will cause you to lose the efficiency of the whole system because the conditioned or heated air from the high-efficiency furnace is not being delivered to the room where it is needed.
 Instead, it is wasted in the space where the ductwork is located.
-The conditioned air should be delivered into the space and not in the attic or under the house.
+The conditioned air should be delivered into the room and not in the attic or under the house.
 Give serious consideration to these factors, and you will not regret it, especially when you the gas or electric bill.

 %